remotesensing-logo

 Dear Colleagues,

-Salinity plays an important role in the global ocean including water mass formation, density and circulation, heat storage, air–sea interactions, and the hydrological cycle.
-Understanding salinity variability is therefore paramount toward understanding global climate.
+Salinity plays an important role in the global ocean as it influences water mass formation, density and circulation, heat storage, air–sea interactions, and the hydrological cycle.
+Understanding salinity variability is, therefore, paramount in understanding global climate.
 In the past, salinity measurements have been sparse.
-The launch of the Soil Moisture and Ocean Salinity (SMOS), Aquarius, and Soil Moisture Active Passive (SMAP) satellites opened up a new era for providing global oceans’ surface salinity observations, which have improved our understanding of salinity variability and dynamics, among others.
-The scientific value of data collected by these salinity satellites is fostering both oceanographic and climate-related studies.
+The launches of the soil moisture and ocean salinity (SMOS), Aquarius, and soil moisture active passive (SMAP) satellites initiated a new era for investigating the surface salinity of global oceans, which has improved our understanding of salinity variability and dynamics, among others.
+The scientific value of data collected by these salinity satellites is contributing to both oceanographic and climate-related studies.
+These data have been further augmented by improved ocean observations from Argo floats, drifters, and gliders, along with numerical modelling and data assimilation.

-The aim of this Special Issue is to highlight the successes, applications, and impacts of satellite-derived sea surface salinity measurements on oceanographic research.
-It also highlights several ongoing innovative, synergetic uses of other satellite-derived parameters (e.g., SST, altimetry, scatterometry, ocean color), in situ measurements and numerical models to further our understanding of the global earth system, especially ocean variability, dynamics, and air–sea interactions.
-In this Special Issue, we welcome papers exploring all areas in remote sensing of salinity.
+The aim of this Special Issue is to highlight recent salinity studies.
+This includes the successes, applications, and impacts of satellite-derived sea surface salinity measurements on oceanographic research.
+This Special Issue also highlights several ongoing innovative, synergetic uses of other satellite-derived parameters (e.g., SST, altimetry, scatterometry, ocean color), in situ measurements, data assimilation, and numerical models to further our understanding of the global earth system, especially ocean variability, dynamics, and air–sea interactions.

 • Improvements in sea surface salinity retrieval and products;